minstrel1149/exercise_book_ver2/HR_etc/README.md

 ### 2024년 4월 15일
 1. How long have you been, for and since, When and How long
 2. Present Perfect and Past 2, Past Perfect
+3. Past Perfect Continuous, Have and Have got